Greg-Boggs/gregboggs.com/content/blog/2010-10-08-remove-category-from-wordpress-urls.md

   3. leave my destination URL blank
   4. install a plugin called decategorizer

-I still have to remember to categorize all my blog posts in the blog category, but I no longer have to remember to type /category/blog when sending someone my blog&#8217;s address.
+I still have to remember to categorize all my blog posts in the blog category, but I no longer have to remember to type /category/blog when sending someone my blog's address.
 I can also safely switch themes and not have to worry that my blog posts will move.